How to do an A/B test

 Optimal Workshop’s tools aren’t specifically designed for A/B testing, however you can use them for this purpose.

 There’s only so much you can do by changing colours and visual features of your site.
 If you want to understand whether the categorization of your content can impact people’s success on your site then you can’t easily do this with A/B testing because it would require you to change your entire site.
-This is where our very own Treejack comes in handy, because you can mock up different structures and test them before you rewrite all your content.
+This is where our very own tree testing tool, Treejack, comes in handy, because you can mock up different structures and test them before you rewrite all your content.

 Let’s say you wanted to test a new content structure for your site.
 Using Treejack, you can create two separate tests containing the different versions of your content structure.